NFL Football Pleaser Bets

 NFL Pleaser Betting Odds

-If we can compare this to a two-team parlay payout (+260), it’s easy to see that these bets’ payouts are much larger, but are also much tougher to hit.
+If we can compare this to a two-team parlay payout (+260), it’s easy to see that pleaser payouts are much larger but are also much tougher to hit.

 They should be, considering we are giving up six points of the oddsmaker’s already sharp line.